Bald Spot on Crown: How to Spot & Stop it

-Male pattern baldness causes hair to thin in one or more areas of the scalp over a number of months and years, so it could begin at the crown or another region.
+Male and female pattern hair loss causes hair to thin in one or more areas of the scalp over a number of months and years, so gradual thinning could begin at the crown or another region.

-However, you can try certain techniques to stop a bald spot spreading and reduce its visibility:
+However, you can try certain techniques to stop a bald spot from spreading and reduce its visibility: